luyadev/luya/docs/guide/app-module.md

 ];
 ```

-## Example Module
+## Example module

-In our example we make a *TEAM Module* which has a frontend and admin module part.
+In our example we make a *TEAM module* which has a frontend and admin module part.
 All admin modules have by defintion the suffix **admin**, the naming of the modules would look like this in our case:

 + team *Frontend* `modules/team/Module.php`
 + teamadmin *Admin* `modules/teamadmin/Module.php`